Valsorim98/Internship/Task5/card_reader_mongodb/README.md

 The project runs from main function in main.py.

+> Environment:

+* This script is written in Python 3.9.2.

+> Required modules to run the program:

+* pymongo - install with command in cmd:pip install pymongo

+* pymodbus - install with command in cmd:pip install pymodbus

+* pyserial - install with command in cmd:pip install pyserial

 If you want to turn the relays ON you have to set the write_coils method on row 39 in io_controller.py to **True**, as following:

 ```py